Wynonna Judd: 1992–1998: Breakthrough success

 On January 27, 1992, Wynonna performed solo on television for the first time at the American Music Awards.
-She unveiled "She Is His Only Need", the first single from her self-titled solo debut album.
-This album, Wynonna, was released in 1992 via MCA/Curb, under the production of Tony Brown.
-"She Is His Only Need" went to number one on the Billboard country singles charts that year, as did the album's next three singles, "I Saw the Light" and "My Strongest Weakness".
+She released "She Is His Only Need", the first single from her self-titled solo debut album.
+The album, Wynonna, was released in 1992 via MCA/Curb, under the production of Tony Brown.
+"She Is His Only Need" went to number one on the Billboard country singles charts that year, as did the album's next two singles, "I Saw the Light" and "My Strongest Weakness".
 "No One Else on Earth", was also the number one country song of 1992 according to Billboard Year-End.
 "She Is His Only Need" and "No One Else on Earth" were also minor Adult Contemporary hits, and the latter peaked at No. 83 on the Billboard Hot 100.
 "My Strongest Weakness", the album's final single, was a No. 4 country hit.
 The album shipped five million copies in the United States, earning a 5× Multi-Platinum certification from the RIAA.

 Her second album, Tell Me Why, was released by MCA/Curb in 1993.
 Also a platinum-selling album, it accounted for five consecutive Top Ten hits on the country charts: the title track, "Only Love", "Is It Over Yet", "Rock Bottom", and "Girls with Guitars", which was written by Mary Chapin Carpenter.
 "Tell Me Why" was her third crossover hit, peaking at No. 77 on the pop charts and No. 24 on the Adult Contemporary charts.
 Between "Tell Me Why" and "Only Love", she sang guest vocals on Clint Black's 1993 single "A Bad Goodbye" (from the album No Time to Kill), which became her biggest pop hit at No. 43.
 The success of this song led to a tour called the Black & Wy tour, featuring Black and Wynonna as headliners.